 A Moby Dick Mood Board

-After analyzing the website, I started to wonder how designers could masterfully create this visual storytelling website.
+After analyzing the website, I wondered how designers could masterfully create this visual storytelling website.
 I decided to craft a mood board to explore what might have gone into their development process.

 Suppose you’ve never created a mood board.
 In that case, the User Experience (UX) industry usually uses mood boards to help determine the mood and psychological effects designers would like to have on their audience.
 They include color schemes, font choices, images of inspiration, textures, and more.

-Many people identify New Bedford, Massachusetts as a gritty city.
-I wanted to include images that represented that image of the city, and sought a photo of someone pouring a beer with tattoos.
-When walking around the city, I wanted to see if I could find pictures from the city that reflect the website’s color palette and find rich whaling and Moby Dick inspired images.
+Many people identify New Bedford, Massachusetts, as a gritty city.
+I wanted to include images that represented that image of the city and sought a photo of someone pouring a beer with tattoos.
+When walking around the city, I wanted to see if I could find pictures from the city that reflect the website’s color palette and find prosperous whaling and Moby Dick-inspired images.

-It was also important for me to find some images that directly implied the type of customer Moby Dick Brewing Co seeks.
-I included the statute of The Whaleman as he symbolically representat that gritty, intense, sea kissed person that hits the bar after a long journey on the open ocean.
+It was also crucial for me to find images that directly implied the type of customer Moby Dick Brewing Co seeks.
+I included the statute of The Whaleman as he is symbolically representative of that gritty, intense, sea kissed person that hits the bar after a long journey on the open ocean.
 I also included images to promote the nightlife aspect of bars and restaurants.

-If you’re struggling to connect with your audience with your project.
-Try using Gestalt Psychology, Plutchik’s Wheel of Emotions, analayze your color and font psychology, and develop a mood board to help you flush out your emotional message to your audience.
+Suppose you’re struggling to connect with your audience with your project.
+Try using Gestalt Psychology, Plutchik’s Wheel of Emotions, analyze your color and font psychology and develop a mood board to help you flush out your emotional message to your audience.